 The dropshipping business model is popular among early-stage entrepreneurs because it’s an easy way to test the waters in becoming your own boss, learn the downside in different markets and products, and earn a decent revenue while at it.
 And as you don’t need so much startup capital to set up a dropshipping business, you can quickly launch a profitable venture without ever worrying about raising venture capital funding.

 Again, you don’t incur lots of overhead costs as a dropshipper.
-If you have a laptop or a decent mobile phone, you’re in business!
+If you have a laptop or a smartphone, you’re in business!

 As a case study, 28-year-old personal shopper Amber turns in over £1M worth of luxury goods every year.
 Her strategy?
 Source exclusive luxury merchandise you can’t ordinarily find in stores and advertise on Instagram and WhatsApp to find homes for those products!
-Be it a Kanye West designed Nike Air Yeezy trainers worth £10,000 or a designer bag worth £55,000, her clients trust she can find those hard-to-get luxury brands that set them apart.
+Be it a pair of Kanye West designed Yeezy trainers worth £10,000 or an Hermès designer bag worth £55,000; her clients trust she can find those hard-to-get luxury brands that set them apart.
 She’s become so good at the job.
 Now she plans to scale the business into a multiple employee dropshipping company.